-- The employer contribution increase to one times contributors' contributions as soon as practicable. - There is an actuarial review, with the next actuarial review as at 31 March 2019, to review the employer contribution rate recommendation. - The Board does not amend the trust deed to increase the benefits payable form the Scheme. - The Board reviews the investment strategy of the Scheme at least every five years, ie before or during 2023.
+- The employer contributions increase to one times contributors' contributions as soon as practicable. - There is an actuarial review, with the next actuarial review as at 31 March 2019, to review the employer contribution rate recommendation. - The Board does not amend the trust deed to increase the benefits payable from the Scheme. - The Board reviews the investment strategy of the Scheme at least every five years, ie before or during 2023.

 The Actuary commented indications at the time were that the employer contribution would need to increase in the following year, potentially quite significantly.
-The deficit had been driven largely by the reduction in the expected future investment returns assumed for the transfer of assets to the DBPA Scheme and to a lesser extent by the increase in provision for the future expenses and lower future investment return expected for the Scheme.
-The funding position at future valuations will depend largely on future investment returns assumed for the transfer to the DBPA Scheme could.
+The deficit had been driven largely by the reduction in the expected future investment returns assumed for the transfer of assets to the DBP Annuitants Scheme and to a lesser extent by the increase in provision for the future expenses and lower future investment return expected for the Scheme.
+The funding position at future valuations will depend largely on future investment returns assumed for the transfer to the DBP Annuitants Scheme at the time and the number of contributors who actually elect to transfer to the DBP Annuitants Scheme.
 This means the funding level of the Scheme could change significantly in the future.
-Increases in the future investment returns assumed for the transfer of assets to the DBPA Scheme could potentially eliminate the deficit.
-For this reason, the Actuary considered in was appropriate to not reflect the full employer contribution rate increase indicated by the funding assumption until there is more certainty that the future investment returns assumptions for the transfer of assets to the DBPA Scheme will not increase in 2019.
+Increases in the future investment returns assumed for the transfer of assets to the DBP Annuitants Scheme could potentially eliminate the deficit.
+For this reason, the Actuary considered in was appropriate to not reflect the full employer contribution rate increase indicated by the funding assumption until there is more certainty that the future investment return assumptions for the transfer of assets to the DBP Annuitants Scheme will not increase in 2019.